Who is Eligible for Zakat

 How to verify who is eligible for Zakat

 Determining who is eligible for Zakat requires verification to ensure proper distribution, but this must balance with preserving recipients' dignity.
-Islam commands neither excessive suspicion that burdens the needy nor complete negligence that wastes Zakat on ineligible recipients.
 The principle is reasonable investigation proportionate to the amount being distributed.

 Verbal inquiry and reasonable trust.
 Ask basic questions: Are you below nisab?
 Do you need assistance?
-What is your situation?
 Accept answers in good faith for modest amounts.

 Basic documentation.
 Request evidence of financial situation: income statements, bills showing hardship, debt documentation.
 Verify they fit one of eight categories.

 Legitimate Zakat organizations handle verification professionally.
-They assess who is eligible for Zakat systematically while maintaining recipient dignity through trained staff and proper procedures.
+They assess eligibility systematically while maintaining recipient dignity through trained staff.

 Complete assessment